 See here to view Tom J. Wilson’s CV, publication list, and talks.

-Tom J. Wilson is a postdoctoral research fellow at the University of Exeter.
+Tom J. Wilson is a senior research fellow at the University of Exeter.
 He is working on the problem of cross-matching photometric catalogues in deep, crowded fields, as part of the LSST:UK consortium.
 This work further develops from a program he created during his PhD, which highlighted the implications the effects that blended sources can have on the derived properties of astrophysical sources.
 For his LSST:UK postdoctoral research he is developing software pipelines that will be applied to deep field and time series LSST catalogues, as well as a host of external datasets.

 Tom J. Wilson received his MPhys in Physics with Astrophysics from the University of Exeter, UK, in 2013.
 He analysed the effects of age and distance on the initial mass function of young star clusters.
 His work included characterisation of the choice of filters in a colour-colour diagram, determining the optimal choice of filters for age independent extinction for low mass stars in young star clusters.
 This work was instrumental in subsequent analysis of the Taurus star forming region, due to the significant and differential reddening across the region.